Share the Lore!

 For starters, the Basilisk dates back to a far earlier time than the Cockatrice’s emergence in stories and written accounts, alike.

 First mentioned in the 1st century by the Roman poet, Marcus Annaeus Lucanus — better known as Lucan — the Basilisk is notorious for its death-causing glance and its highly poisonous body.

 Sounds familiar?
 Well, try to remember its weaknesses which were mentioned earlier.

 The Basilisk got its name from its Greek form basilískos — meaning “little king“.

-Because of this, artists and scribes from ancient times often depicted the “king of the serpents” as a snake-lizard hybrid, occasionally with dragon wings, and is usually wearing a crown.
+Because of this, artists and scribes from ancient times often depicted the “king of the serpents” as a snake-lizard hybrid, occasionally with dragon wings, and usually wearing a crown.